lizhanhui/elastic-stream/docs/architecture/overview.md

 ## Cloud Native Design

-As technology advances and data continues to explode, traditional messaging and streaming platforms have exhibited their limitations in terms of infrastructure cost and operational management.
+As technology advances and data continues to explode, traditional messaging and streaming platforms have exhibited their limitations in terms of infrastructure cost and operational management complexity.
 To address these challenges and make most of technology innovations, now is the time to redesign streaming platform, to meet following desirable expectations:

 * Cost Effective - Spend every dollar on demand for the most cost-effective service in the market;
 * Efficiency - Performance scales linearly with addition of resources, offering response latency in milliseconds;